 The Christian dispensation followed the ending of the Jewish dispensation.
 Although we can point to the day of Pentecost as the sending down of the Holy Spirit and the true beginning of the gathering of the church, and these two being some of the most important distinctions characterizing the new dispensation, yet the ending of the Jewish dispensation was slow in coming, and not “official” until the destruction of Jerusalem and the temple in 70 AD.
 That is why we have better understandings of many passages of scripture if we consider a broad transition period between the two dispensations spanning many years (from John the Baptist to the destruction of Jerusalem is @ forty years).

-The “kingdom of heaven” phrase, which is found only in Matthew’s gospel, is descriptive of the Christian dispensation, and indirectly refers to it.
+The “kingdom of heaven” phrase, which is found only in Matthew’s gospel, is descriptive of the present Christian dispensation, and indirectly refers to it (this statement is true only when considering the present period of time.
+Most of the doctrine and many of the parables about the kingdom of heaven refer directly to the Christian dispensation.
+Examples of this are the first four parables found in Matthew thirteen.
+But there are teachings and parables concerning the kingdom of heaven that take us well beyond the time of the Christian dispensation.
+Examples of these are the last three parables found in Matthew thirteen: the treasure buried in the field, the pearl of great price, and the dragnet.
+These express the mind of God as to the final results of the kingdom He accomplishes in His counsels).
 John the Baptist preached that the kingdom of heaven was “at hand” (Matt.
 3:2).
 It wasn’t established yet, and couldn’t begin until Jesus went back to heaven.
 However, it being heralded as “at hand” meant it was soon to arrive.
 This preaching marks the beginning of the transition period (Matt.
 4:17, 10:7).
-Because this phrase is used thirty-three times in Matthew, his gospel can be described as having the character of dispensational transition.
+Because this phrase is used thirty-two times in Matthew, his gospel can be described as having the character of dispensational transition.

 In reference to the present Christian dispensation we have Jesus saying,